BitcoinDesign/Guide/guide/designing-products/user-research.md

 New technologies can take decades to reach mainstream adoption.
 Bitcoin is, in our opinion, still on its way up the adoption curve, which means it and we are early.
 This affects research in multiple ways.
 Early adopters have different use cases and needs than users who adopt Bitcoin ten years from now.
 Products designed today could be outdated by the time that the early majority embraces Bitcoin.

 Secondly, as Bitcoin matures, its capabilities will evolve.
-Scaling and performance improvements will make complex transactions more affordable, private, and secure.
-These properties will make early and later adopters more comfortable embracing bitcoin both as a store of value and as a medium of exchanges.
+Scaling and performance improvements will make transactions more affordable, private, and secure.
+These improvements will make people more comfortable embracing bitcoin as both a store of value and medium of exchange.

 There is an interplay between the size of the user base and the maturity of the technology.
 For user research, this means that as development accelerates, so will the obsoletion of past user research.